enriquefynn/pitorrentstream/README.md

 * Test whether it's running on RPI or Pine and choose the most suitable player
 * Make it more error-proof
 * Improve UI
+* Insert slider to show and select video position
+* Include option to save files
+* Make it stream on browser

 #### TODO far away:
 * App for pine64